hexparrot/mineos-node/docs/install/debian_10.md

 ## SELECT INIT TYPE

 Debian 10 offers `systemd` by default, which you can use to have the webui start at boot.
-You may, alternatively, use `supervisord`--but be sure to only choose one.
+You may alternatively use `supervisord`, but be sure to only choose one.

 ### SYSTEMD